← Back to 史記

 便 使 使 使 西

 Yan Le returned and reported to Zhao Gao.
-Zhao Gao then completely summoned the various ministers and princes, and told them of the circumstances of executing the Second Emperor.
-He said, 'Qin was formerly a kingdom; the First Emperor ruled the world, therefore called emperor.
-Now the six states have again established themselves; Qin lands are increasingly small.
-To be emperor with an empty name is not possible.
+Zhao Gao then summoned all the ministers and princes, and told them the circumstances of the Second Emperor's execution.
+He said, 'Qin was once a kingdom; when the First Emperor ruled the world, he took the title Emperor.
+Now the six states have established themselves again, and Qin’s lands grow ever smaller.
+It is impossible to be emperor with an empty title.
 It is proper to be king as before; convenient.'
-They established the Second Emperor's elder brother's son, Prince Ying, as Qin king.
-They used common people to bury the Second Emperor in the Yichun Park south of Du.
-They commanded Zi Ying to purify himself, should see in the temple, and receive the king's seal.
+They established Prince Ying, the son of the Second Emperor’s elder brother, as King of Qin.
+They buried the Second Emperor with the rites of a commoner in Yichun Park south of Du.
+They ordered Ziying to purify himself, appear in the temple, and receive the king’s seal.
 He purified for five days.
 Zi Ying plotted with his two sons, saying, 'Chancellor Gao killed the Second Emperor in the Wangyi Palace.
 Fearing the ministers would execute him, he then pretended with righteousness to establish me.
-I heard that Zhao Gao then agreed with Chu to extinguish the Qin clan residence and be king in Guanzhong.
-Now he makes me purify and see the temple—this wishes to take advantage of the temple to kill me.
+I heard that Zhao Gao then made an agreement with Chu to extinguish the Qin imperial clan and become king in Guanzhong.
+Now he has me purify myself and appear in the temple; this means he intends to use the temple as the place to kill me.
 I will claim illness and not go; the chancellor will certainly come himself, and when he comes, we will kill him.'
-Gao had people invite Zi Ying several times, Zi Ying did not go, Gao indeed went himself, saying: 'Clan temple heavy matters, king why not go?'
+Gao had people invite Ziying several times, but Ziying did not go.
+Gao then went himself, saying, 'The ancestral temple rites are weighty affairs.
+Why does the king not go?'
 Zi Ying then stabbed and killed Gao at the purification palace, three-clanned Gao's family to display in Xianyang.
 Zi Ying was Qin king for forty-six days, Chu general Pei Gong broke the Qin army and entered Wu Guan, then reached Ba Shang, and sent someone to arrange Zi Ying's surrender.
 Zi Ying immediately tied his neck with a cord, white horse plain carriage, offered the emperor's seal and talisman, surrendered by the side of Zhi road.
 Pei Gong then entered Xianyang, sealed the palace chambers, treasuries, and storehouses, and returned his army to Ba Shang.
-After residing more than a month, the feudal lords' troops arrived, Xiang Ji was the alliance leader, and killed Zi Ying and the Qin various princes and clan residence.
-Then slaughtered Xianyang, burned its palace chambers, captured its sons and daughters, collected its precious treasures, goods, and wealth, which the feudal lords together divided.
+After more than a month, the troops of the feudal lords arrived.
+Xiang Ji, as leader of the alliance, killed Zi Ying and the Qin princes and clansmen.
+He then slaughtered Xianyang, burned its palaces, captured its sons and daughters, and seized its precious treasures, goods, and wealth, which the feudal lords divided among themselves.
 After extinguishing Qin, each divided its land into three, named Yong king, Sai king, Di king, titled the Three Qin.
 Xiang Yu became the West Chu Overlord King, chiefly commanded the division of the world to enfeoff kings among the feudal lords, and Qin was finally extinguished.
 Five years later, the world was settled under Han.

 60